2016k8009929004/dpdk/doc/guides/linux_gsg/nic_perf_intel_platform.rst

 The following are some recommendations on BIOS settings.
 Different platforms will have different BIOS naming so the following is mainly for reference:

 #.
-Establish the steady state for the system, consider reviewing BIOS settings desired for best performance characteristic e.g. optimize for performance or energy efficiency.
+Before starting consider resetting all BIOS settings to their default.

 #.
-Match the BIOS settings to the needs of the application you are testing.
+Disable all power saving options such as: Power performance tuning, CPU P-State, CPU C3 Report and CPU C6 Report.

 #.
-Typically, **Performance** as the CPU Power and Performance policy is a reasonable starting point.
+Select **Performance** as the CPU Power and Performance policy.

 #.
-Consider using Turbo Boost to increase the frequency on cores.
+Disable Turbo Boost to ensure the performance scaling increases with the number of cores.

 #.
+Set memory frequency to the highest available number, NOT auto.

-Disable all virtualization options when you test the physical function of the NIC, and turn on VT-d if you wants to use VFIO.
+#.
+Disable all virtualization options when you test the physical function of the NIC, and turn on ``VT-d`` if you wants to use VFIO.

 Linux boot command line